Ultimate Comics: X-Men: Ultimate Comics: X-Men by Nick Spencer Vol. 2

 In later issues, there is an uprising in mutant reservation Camp Angel, where Colossus is freed.
 The book goes on to describe Kitty Pryde and her companions' journey west to deal with Stryker's sentinels.

 Ultimate Comics Divided We Fall, United We Stand

 After the battle and the end of the Sentinel threat, Kitty Pryde meets with the now President Captain America.
 He wants to put them in internment camps.
 Kitty disagrees with this course of action and they part ways.

 Ultimate Comics X-Men by Brian Wood Vol. 1

 Ultimately, most of the mutants in the United States take the cure.
 Kitty Pryde and a band of about twenty mutants, including Jimmy Hudson, Rogue, Storm, and Mach Two, rebel.
 Mach Two challenges Kitty's leadership but the group votes to place her in that position.
 Mach Two continues to plot secretly to undermine Kitty's leadership position.
 Kitty and Jimmy form a romantic relationship.
-The land on the reservation is irradiated, but mutants Storm, Zero, and Blackheath are able to create a mutant seed that can grow in any environment.
+The land on the reservation is irradiated, but mutants Storm, Zero, and Blackheath create a mutant seed that can grow in any environment.